 Second, the Mercedes reserve driver role is a good one because it puts Schumacher in the frame for multiple teams at once.

 While substitute appearances are rare, there have been opportunities for a few drivers in each of the last three seasons.
 And though teams tend to have their own reserves, in recent years the Mercedes ones have been an option for its customers as well.

 That finally manifested itself in a real F1 chance with Nyck de Vries making his debut by standing in for Alex Albon at Williams in Italy this year.
 De Vries was also on call for McLaren in Brazil when Lando Norris was feeling unwell.

-It stands to reason that Schumacher will be an option for McLaren and Williams to call on next year.
+It stands to reason that Schumacher will be an option for McLaren and Williams to call on next year – McLaren has since announced that’s an option it will take up in 2023.
 Aston Martin now has Stoffel Vandoorne on its books, so should be well covered.

 Vandoorne had a near-miss in his time as Mercedes reserve – the only reason he did not drive in place of Lewis Hamilton at the 2020 Sakhir Grand Prix is that George Russell was part of the Mercedes pool and driving for Williams at the time, so was a better candidate.

 The point is, while it’s unlikely, Schumacher’s probably given himself the best chance of a 2023 appearance or two by joining Mercedes.

 What about longer-term?
 Schumacher made his intentions clear when he was dropped by Haas last month.